M7OCM/890-II/README.md

 [DualTachyon OEFW UV-K5/RT-890](https://github.com/dualtachyon)

+I endeavour to investigate issues I hear about and fix them (if I can recreate them).
+I cannot set a time scale when or if fixes will be made.
+I'm sure all manner of weirdness can be created with non standard operating (lol).
+If the latest version exhibits such, try an earlier version or return to stock V1.37, then try again.

 **LATEST 9 July 2024**

 v2.1.8 released.
 Remit: Improve AM.
 Changes made to chip default registers and improved AM Fix code specifically for the RT-890 PCB 2.1.
 AM Fix default "on", works very well even with 20dB external gain.